dat-ecosystem-archive/docs/docs/faq.md

 ### Does Dat use WebRTC?

-Our [datfolder](http://github.com/datproject/datfolder) prototype used WebRTC to transfer data between peers.
+No. We implemented a prototype web version using WebRTC.
 Moving forward, we are not planning on immediately supporting WebRTC in any Dat client because of reliability issues and lack of support in non-browser environments.
 Our future browser implementations of Dat will use websockets to transfer data to non-browser Dat interfaces.

 ### Dat on the CLI isn't connecting, how do I debug?